Reading Time: 7 minutes, 31 seconds

 A weight loss drug is a tool available for people interested in losing weight.
 But it isn’t necessarily designed to be the only tool used.
 The Obesity Medicine Association reports that this type of drug is “most effective when they are used as part of a comprehensive treatment plan.”
 (7) In short, diet and exercise are also important.

 Eating healthy foods and getting regular exercise helps protect lean body mass while contributing to weight loss.
 They’re also critical for weight management.
-If you achieve weight loss with only a medication, you haven’t developed the habits necessary to sustain that loss.
+If you achieve weight loss with only medication, you haven’t developed the habits necessary to sustain that loss.
 You may even set yourself up for weight gain when stopping the drug.

 Working with a personal trainer and nutritionist can go a long way in supporting lasting weight loss.
 These professionals can teach you how to develop lifelong habits for better body composition.
 You can also learn both aspects of the fitness industry through certification courses, enabling you to help yourself and others achieve and maintain effective weight loss.